Aznaveh/SuiteSparse/ParU/README.md

 multifrontal LU factorization algorithms.
 Requires OpenMP 4.0+, BLAS, CHOLMOD, UMFPACK, AMD, COLAMD and METIS.

+##  How to install

+You should first install all dependencies for Paru which is UMFPACK and all its dependencies (AMD, CHOLMOD, ...).
+By default Paru also needs metis.
+The configuration of Paru is mostly done via SuiteSparse config file (BLAS library, OpenMP settings and ...) which is in SuiteSparse/SuiteSparse_config.
+All SuiteSparse dependencies should be in the same directory as in Paru.
+After that simply call make.

 ##  How to use

 You should include ParU.hpp in your C++ project.
 Then for solving Ax=b